 Since the global financial crisis in 2008-2009, underlying transactions supporting LIBOR have fallen.
-On 5 March 2021, ICE Benchmark Administrator and confirmed that all LIBOR settings will either cease to be provided by an administrator or will no longer be representative:
+On 5 March 2021, ICE Benchmark Administrator and Financial Conduct Authority (FCA) confirmed that all LIBOR settings will either cease to be provided by an administrator or will no longer be representative:

 - Immediately after 31 December 2021, in the case of all Sterling, Euro, Swiss Franc and Japanese Yen LIBOR settings, and the 1-week and 2-month US dollar (USD) LIBOR settings; and

 - Immediately after 30 June 2023, in the case of the remaining USD LIBOR settings.

 The Singapore Interbank Offered Rate (SIBOR) will similarly be discontinued immediately after 31 December 2024 to support the shift towards a SORA-centred SGD interest rate landscape.
 This will avoid market fragmentation, facilitate easier comparison of loan pricing, and promote the development of deep and efficient SORA markets in the long run.

 The industry-wide transition of SGD interest rate benchmarks is overseen by the Steering Committee for SOR & SIBOR Transition to SORA (SC-STS) , which comprises senior representatives from the industry and MAS.

 The transition to alternative reference rates (ARRs) will impact the pricing and valuation of financial instruments that FIs hold and offer to customers.
 FIs would no longer be able to reference LIBOR, SOR and SIBOR for charging interest on loans or paying interest on deposits once the benchmark ceases.